rajkumarananthu/workspace/GATE/notes/database_management_systems.md

     - What does the above ques mean?

-      Find out the supplier name and the accession number of those books which cost more than the least price of the book supplied by NAROSA.
+      Find out the supplier name and the accession number of those books which cost more than the least price of the book supplied by NAROSA. or
+      Find out the supplier name and the accession number of those books which cost more than any one book supplied by NAROSA.
       It may even include even NAROSA.

+  4. SELECT ACC_NO,S_NAME FROM SUPP WHERE PRICE > SOME(SELECT PRICE FROM SUPP WHERE SUPP.S_NAME = "NAROSA")

+  NOTE: In the above we can replace > with >, >=, <=, != and SOME can be replaced with ALL.

+  5. SELECT T.S_NAME FROM SUPP T WHERE (SELECT TITLE FROM BOOK S WHERE T.ACC_NO=S.ACC_NO) CONTAINS (SELECT TITLE FROM BOOK,USER,BORROW WHERE BOOK.ACC_NO=BORROW.ACC_NO AND USER.CARD_NO=BORROW.CARD_NO AND USER.B_NAME="VIJAY")

+     Give the names of the suppliers who supplied all the books with the titles same as the books borrowed by VIJAY.

+  6. SELECT B_NAME FROM USER T WHERE EXISTS (SELECT * FROM SUPP,BORROW WHERE SUPP.ACC_NO = BORROW.ACC_NO AND T.CARD_NO = BORROW.CARD_NO AND S_NAME = "NAROSA") AND NOT EXISTS (SELECT * FROM SUPP,BORROW WHERE SUPP.ACC_NO = BORROW.ACC_NO AND T.CARD_NO = BORROW.CARD_NO AND S_NAME = "ALLIED")

+     Give the borrower names who have borrowed atleast one book supplied by NAROSA and no books supplied by ALLIED.